xacaciax/acacia-readme/README.md

 ### Passions and Interests

 I believe that we perform best when we believe in what we are doing.
 I find bottomless wells of energy and motivation when the work I'm doing alligns with who I am and the impact I want to ultimately have in this lifetime.
-We do not have a lot of time on this earth.
-Our time is our most precious resouce.
-I aim to spend it wisely on things that matter most.
+Our time is our most precious resouce, it should not be wasted.
+I aim to spend my time wisely on things that matter most.
+- innovation and intra-preneurship, analyzing existing systems and finding ways to make them better!
 - creating empowering spaces where people feel like they belong, take risks, and do their best work
 - empowering the under-priveledged and under-resourced through education --> WomenWhoCode, GirlsWhoCode, etc.
-- disrupting education and other longstanding and out-dated institutions by providing solutions that work

-For fun, I love to spend time outdoors and enjoy anything that involves a controlled fall: I ski, surf, sail, and dance.
-Cooking and gardening are ways I love to stay connected to our wonderful mother earth.
-My immediate family is important to me and I take my role as an Auntie very seriously.
+For fun, I love to spend time outdoors and enjoy anything that involves a controlled fall.
+I ski, surf, sail, and dance.
+I'm a proud auntie of seven nieces and nephews and counting.

 ### What I'm up to...